-The Practice Enhancement Tool is an online self-assessment program that forms an important part of the College’s Quality Assurance Program.
+The Practice Enhancement Tool is an online assessment program that forms an important part of the College’s Quality Assurance Program.
 It allows dentists to evaluate and assess their practice, knowledge, skill and judgment based on peer-derived standards.
 The College worked closely with the National Dental Examining Board of Canada and the Wilson Centre in the development of this tool to ensure its validity and integrity.
 The College continues this work with the Ontario faculties of dentistry.

 The assessment consists of 200 multiple choice and case study questions, based on a foundation of knowledge required of all dentists.
 There are fifteen competency areas of practice: